 Your effective tax rate is simply total tax divided by taxable income.
 It gives you the real picture — what percentage of your money actually goes to the government.

-If you're eligible for the LITO or other offsets, your after-tax income will be higher than the figures shown here.
+If you're on a lower income and eligible for the LITO (it phases out completely by $66,667), your after-tax income at the $30,000 or $60,000 rows above will be a little higher than shown — it makes no difference at $100,000 and up, where LITO is already $0.
 Want to run your own numbers?
-The Salary Tax Calculator does the full calculation — income tax, Medicare levy, LITO, and HECS if you have it — in seconds.
+The Salary Tax Calculator does the full calculation — income tax, Medicare levy, LITO and HECS if you have it — in seconds.

 The Medicare Levy (2%): Australia's Public Health Contribution